Total Pageviews

 At first you don't realize how huge these balloon airships are, but once the propane is fired up to fill the bag or envelope (made of nylon fabric with the material closest to the flame is a fire resistant composite, plus Australian rules require that they meet the criteria of the Civic Aviation & Safety Code) you get a sense what it was like to be a pioneer back in the first days of flight.

-Our pilot must of read the air currents better than our "sister ships," because within minutes we were up around 5000 feet & above them as we flew around this valley for some great views as you can see below
+Our pilot must of read the air currents better than our "sister ships," because within minutes we were up around 5000 feet and above them as we flew around this valley for some great views as you can see below

-some of us guys would jump out of the gondola & guild it along as the flatbed truck could not access the marshy grounds, which then would transport the wicker basket back to our original starting point
+So as we get ready to land our captain asked if some of us guys would jump out of the gondola to guild it along (as the flatbed truck could not access the marshy grounds) which then it would transport the wicker basket back to our original starting point

 After the pilot asked in typical Aussie humor if anything poisonous grabbed us while in the tall grass?
 So i asked what kind of animal or plant that could that be?

-Mate!! everything toxic in Australia.... even the women 😂 (as he told me later he was going through a divorce)
+Mate!! everything toxic in Australia, even the women 😂 (as he told me later he was going through a divorce)

-Some cool history of Hot Air Balloons; they were used during the US Civil War as reconnaissance viewing aircraft to report crucial information from their high perch.
+B) They were used during the US Civil War as reconnaissance viewing aircraft to report crucial information from their high perch.

 One interesting fact is Hot Air Balloons are restricted to fly during wet conditions as it becomes much harder to control for the pilot.

-To be above the other Hot Air Balloons my pilot would of researched the local conditions from nearby airports, weather stations & service forecasters to get to a proper air current update then by controlling the temperature & volume of the heat to inside the envelope to reach that level
+To be above the other Hot Air Balloons my pilot would of researched the local conditions from the nearby airports, weather stations and service forecasters to get to a proper air current update